perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 programmers, accustomed to the pass-by-copy semantics of other languages, will unconsciously fall into the habit of treating the contents of `$_[0]` as if they were a copy.
-Eventually that will lead to some subroutine unintentionally changing one of its arguments â a bug that is often very hard to diagnose and frequently even harder to track down.
+Eventually that will lead to some subroutine unintentionally changing one of its arguments — a bug that is often very hard to diagnose and frequently even harder to track down.